-Child Custody disputes are one of the major concerns of family law.
-The court’s main concern in deciding on such disputes is the welfare of the child.
-Upbringing has a major effect on how a person will become as an adult and a child being left in the care of the wrong party may have negative long-term consequences.
+Child Custody Disputes, Custody Lawyers in Utah.
+In the first place, custody disputes are one of the major concerns of family law.
+Equally important the court’s main concern in deciding on such disputes is the welfare of the child.
+In addition, upbringing has a major effect on how a person will become as an adult.
+Also, a child being left in the care of the wrong party may have negative long-term consequences.

-There are a number of possible scenarios in which a Utah custody lawyer may be needed during a child custody dispute.
-Understanding and navigating Utah custody law is complex and requires special legal representation.
-If you are seriously considering disputing your current child custody order, trust the lawyers at Schmidt Law Office to ensure your children are protected.
+In addition, there are a number of possible scenarios here.
+Like those in which a Utah custody lawyer may be needed during a custody dispute.
+Likewise, understanding and navigating Utah custody law is complex.
+And it requires special legal representation.
+In like manner, trust the lawyers at Schmidt Law Office to ensure your children are protected.

 Refers to the primary physical residence where the children will reside.
-This is what determines the amount of child support, the primary residence of the children and where they usually attend school for boundaries.
+This is what determines the amount of child support.
+As well as the primary residence of the children and where they usually attend school for boundaries.

 Refers to the legal decisions involving the children, such as residential, educational, health and/or decisions involving the care of the children.

-Means the child stays with each parent overnight for more than 30% of the year, and both parents contribute to the expenses of the child in addition to paying child support; can mean equal or nearly equal periods of physical custody of and access to the child by each of the parents, as required to meet the best interest of the child; may require that a primary physical residence for the child be designated; and does not prohibit the court from specifying one parent as the primary caretaker and one home as the primary residence of the child.
+Means the child stays with each parent overnight for more than 30% of the year, and both parents contribute to the expenses of the child in addition to paying child support; can mean equal or nearly equal periods of physical custody of and access to the child by each of the parents, as required to meet the best interest of the child; may require designation of a primary physical residence for the child; and does not prohibit the court from specifying one parent as the primary caretaker and one home as the primary residence of the child.